ORIGINS. The Anglo-Saxons

 Why not walking to the IMPERIAL WORTH MUSEUM?.
 And enjoy the GERALDINE MARY HARMSWORTH PARK, as well.
 TIBETAN GARDEN, BERLIN WALL, SOVIET MEMORIAL… are some of the features.

-Opposite, see, on the LAMBETH ROAD, beside the hospital, a beautiful stuccoed Regency terrace and the former DISPENSARY
+Opposite, see, on the LAMBETH ROAD, beside the hospital, a beautiful stuccoed Regency terrace and the former DISPENSARY.

-and ST.MARY’S GARDENS.
+Take some time to inspect, WEST SQUARE, WALCOTT SQ. and ST.MARY’S GARDENS.
 And have a pint in THE SHIP PH.

 After the visit, think about popping in the LBTC shop to book a cycle tour.
 Done that, THE GARDEN MUSEUM (former ST.MARY’S church), is only stone throw.
 Or you have in offer the FLORENCE NIGHTINGALE MUSEUM at your fingertips… I forgot, you need some sustenance!: